 Putting a box which says ‘sign up for free updates’ in your sidebar and then sending out automated emails every time you publish a new post, with ‘My Latest Newsletter’ as the subject line, is not going to cut the mustard in the 2020s!

-You need to create opt-in offers (yes, plural!) a welcome series and write a bespoke newsletter each week if you truly want to take email marketing seriously.
+You need to create opt-in offers (yes, plural!) and a welcome series, and write a bespoke newsletter each week if you truly want to take email marketing seriously.

 But if you do, the benefits are HUGE!